openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 ##### Example: Dot product for playing billiards in 2D

 ### The Matrix™

+**[mh: matrices could use a little motivation for the uninitiated reader, i.e. why they are convient+powerful and why we use them in graphics]**

-In the computer world, a program needs the two things to function: Algorithms and Data Structures (it also needs I/O, but we're talking Turings, not Perlins).
+In the computer world, a program needs the two things to function: Algorithms and Data Structures (it also needs I/O, but we're talking Turings, not Perlins **[mh: huh?]**).
 In the 3D Maths world it's exactly the same: we call our data structures 'vectors' and our algorithms are operations.

 At the core of the heavy machinery built to control 3d space, a matrix is just a data structure, like a vector.
 However, the 'algorithms' applied to this data structure (operations, in Mathland) make it an extremely powerful one.
 All of the _affine_ operations we care about in 3D can be described in the form of a matrix: translation, rotation, scaling, inversion, squeezing, shearing, projection and more and more.